Ratings cut piles fresh agony on Nokia

 Inderes analyst Mikael Rautanen said it was difficult to put a value on Nokia.

-He said Blackberry-maker Research In Motion RIM.TO, which is trading at book value, may be a benchmark for some investors even though he saw Nokia's patent portfolio as more valuable than RIM's.
+He said Blackberry-maker Research In Motion, which is trading at book value, may be a benchmark for some investors even though he saw Nokia's patent portfolio as more valuable than RIM's.

 "If Nokia's stock was valued at tangible book value, then the bottom would be around 1.8 euros, excluding the dividend," Rautanen said.
 He also said investors were wary of considering any possible takeover premium.